Siempre Aprendiendo

 Art & Music

-Artist studio visit, courtesy of the artist and Madison Public Art Project
+Courtesy of the artist and Madison Public Art Project

-Photo by Cut The Deck Creative
+Photo credit: Cut The Deck Creative

 About the Artist @richiemoralesarte

-This Public Art Mural features the work of a Latinx painter, Richie Morales who is living and working in Madison.
+This Public Art Mural features the work of painter, Richie Morales who is living and working in Madison.
 Originally from Guatemala, Morales is self-taught and is always investigating the role of social justice in his work.
 His practice uses “legacies of personal and community resilience” and he plays with themes of memory and time.

 Richie Morales Artist Statement